Explore the latest event agenda below, and check back soon for updates.

 • Ensuring accountability across the extended enterprise

-Preparing for adversarial AI and automation
+Preparing for adversarial AI and automated attacks

 Attackers are already leveraging AI for phishing, deepfakes, and automated intrusions.
-This keynote explores the emerging threat of adversarial AI and how organisations can defend against it.
-Attendees will gain insights into detection strategies, resilience planning, and the future of AI-driven cyber conflict.
+This keynote explores the emerging threat of adversarial AI, state sponsored omnipotent attacks and looks at how organisations can prepare.Attendees will gain insights into adaptive strategies, resilience planning and the future of AI-driven cyber conflict.

-• Understanding adversarial AI techniques
+• Understanding the next generation of adversarial AI techniques and volume of attacks

 Adapting security to evolving architectures